elahe-mp/NextJS-Dashboard/README.md

 # NextJS-Dashboard
-A tutorial on how NextJS works
+Working on a tutorial on how NextJS works